New Deliverable: Understanding Public and Stakeholder Risk Perceptions of Pollution in Europe

 - Underwater noise

-Using a robust social-science framework, the study explores how risk perception, personal experience, knowledge, and socio-psychological factors influence both concern and support for pollution mitigation measures.
+Building on a robust social-science theoretical framework, the survey assesses personal experience, knowledge, and socio-psychological factors, concern for health and environment and support for pollution mitigation measures.
 Importantly, it distinguishes between the views of the general public and those of key stakeholder groups, including industry, government, NGOs, and researchers.

 Key insights include: